Current as of March 2015 | Download print version (in PDF)

 2. Economic Activities

-Charity law allows charities to exercise a trade in the course of actually carrying out a primary purpose of the charity.
-This is commonly known as "primary purpose trading."
+Charity law allows charities to carry out trade activities in the course of performing a primary purpose of the charity.
+This is commonly known as “primary purpose trading.”
 Examples include:

 - the provision of educational services by a charitable school or college in return for course fees;

-- the carrying out of trading involving the charity's beneficiaries;
+- the carrying out of trade activities involving the charity's beneficiaries;

 - the holding of an art exhibition by a charitable art gallery or museum in return for admission fees;